IBMDeveloperBNL/quicklab-wa/README.md

 2. Name the new intent `order-drink`.
 3. Add a description of what the intent will do.
 For this, let's use "User wants to order a drink.".
 4. Hit `Enter` to create the intent.
-5. Start adding a few exaxmples of how a user would order a drink (at least 5 examples are recommended).
+5. Start adding a few examples of how a user would order a drink (at least 5 examples are recommended).
 Click `Add example` to add a sample line.
-Let's use the following:
+Let's use the following lines:

     - i would like to order a coffee please
     - I need some caffeine